sbb-design-systems/lyne-components/README.md

 - Semantic-release updates version in package.json, but in the package-lock.json it does not
 - Prevent push to master

+# npm

+The production build of the components can be found here on npm: https://www.npmjs.com/package/lyne-test

+# Storybook

+The storybook is deployed on netlify an can be found here: https://lyne-components-storybook.netlify.com

 # package.json

 ## npm scripts